Summary. We provide scans of census reports from the Mandate of Palestine and later censuses of the West Bank and Jordan.

 The 1931 census was a more scientific operation.
 There were three volumes published.

-The original document can be viewed at the National Library of Israel here.
-The viewer is terrible and needs to be tricked into showing a decent resolution.
 Here are the columns for population, one image per sub-district, which the document says are for April 1, 1945.

 The only explanatory information in the document is Page 2.